-The Board of Directors may exclude the Chair or a Director of the Board from a meeting of the Board of Directors while any contract, proposed contract or other matter in which they have a pecuniary interest is under consideration.
+The Trust Board may exclude the Chairman or a member of the Board from a meeting of the Board while any contract, proposed contract or other matter in which they have a pecuniary interest is under consideration.

-Any remuneration, compensation or allowance payable to the Chairman or a Director by virtue of the National Health Service Act 2012 (pay and allowances) shall not be treated as a pecuniary interest for the purpose of this Standing Order.
+Any remuneration, compensation or allowance payable to the Chairman or a member by virtue of the National Health Service Act 2012 (pay and allowances) shall not be treated as a pecuniary interest for the purpose of this Standing Order.

-This Standing Order applies to a committee or sub-committee and to a joint committee or sub-committee as it applies to the Trust and applies to a member of any such committee or sub-committee (whether or not he is also a Director of the Trust) as it applies to a Director of the Trust.
+This Standing Order applies to a committee or sub-committee and to a joint committee or sub-committee as it applies to the Trust and applies to a member of any such committee or sub-committee (whether or not he is also a member of the Trust) as it applies to a Member of the Trust.